mciem/DiscordServerCloner/README.md

 - I am not responsible for anything that may happen, such as, API Blocking, Account Termination, etc.
 - This **may** slow down your wifi and/or host computer
+- Code isn't writted in the best way, it was made for fun

 ---